domschrei/krunner-symbols/README.md

 **TL;DR:** Look at the file `krunner-symbolsrc` and you will get the idea.
 Store custom stuff in `~/.config/krunner-symbolsrc`.

 Additional to the primary source `/usr/share/config/krunner-symbolsrc`, you can create a second file `~/.config/krunner-symbolsrc` where you can create custom, additional definitions.
+Those definitions will dominate those inside the global config, so that you can give a new meaning to globally defined symbols, if you wish.
 Keep in mind that you will have to restart krunner (`kquitapp krunner && krunner`) for configuration changes to take effect.

 The syntax is easy.
 Define custom symbols below a config group called "Definitions":
 ```